-For nearly forty years IIASA and Swedish researchers have collaborated on a wide range of research projects.
-Recently since 2008, research collaborations have shed light on tackling climate change in Sweden, on smarter ways to manage Swedish forests, and on the transition to a sustainable energy system in Sweden.
-Other projects have explored global issues that affect Sweden such as the future of the Arctic, declining fish stocks, and European air pollution.
+For nearly forty years IIASA and Swedish researchers have collaborated on a wide range of research projects focusing on on reducing greenhouse gas emissions, forest management, and the transition to a sustainable energy system in Sweden.
+Other projects have explored global issues that affect Sweden such as the future of the Arctic, ecological and evolutionary dynamics, and demographic changes.

 International Institute for Applied Systems Analysis (IIASA)